thevladbog/quokkaq-go-backend/DEPLOYMENT.md

    - Solution: Ensure the CHANGELOG.md follows the expected format with versions in brackets.

 2. **Docker registry authentication**: If the Docker registry credentials are incorrect, the build will fail.
-   - Solution: Verify the DOCKER_REGISTRY_USERNAME and DOCKER_REGISTRY_PASSWORD environment variables.
+   - Solution: Verify the YC_REGISTRY_USERNAME and YC_REGISTRY_PASSWORD environment variables.

 3. **Yandex Cloud deployment failures**: If the VM is not accessible or the credentials are incorrect, deployment will fail.
    - Solution: Verify the YC_SERVICE_ACCOUNT_KEY and VM_SSH_KEY environment variables.

+4. **Missing environment variables**: If required environment variables are not set, deployment will fail.
+   - Solution: Ensure all required environment variables are configured.

 ### Rollback Process